Reasons Not to Use a Trademark Descriptively

 HCI’s own website was not the only evidence the Board relied on to refuse registration.
 Third party competitors’ use of the terms played an important role.
 However, HCI’s own descriptive website use did not help.

-Descriptive uses of a trademark can weaken it and can make the trademark vulnerable to an attack that the trademark is really not a trademark.
+Descriptive uses of a trademark can weaken it and can make the it vulnerable to an attack asserting that the trademark is really not a trademark.

 Do Nothing and Wait